mmbman/Katagiri/1986-03-01-Three-Aspects-of-Repentance.md

 And also, the sutra says, it is the essential nature of repentance not to attach to the purity.
 Not to attach to the purity means not to attach to the purity *and* to impurity, too.
 This is the essential nature of repentance.

 So the essential nature of repentance means what?
-I think of the poem composed by Jacques Prévert [which] I mentioned a couple of years ago.
+I think of the poem composed by Jacques Prévert [which] I mentioned a couple of years ago: “How To Make A Portrait Of A Bird”.
 Do you remember?
-“How To Make A Portrait Of A Bird”.
 That’s very beautiful for children.

 In the beginning, he says,